creative-trash/creative-trash.github.io/index.md

 As foreign students, plastic packaging waste is one of the issues we realised when we look around Tainan.
 We see restaurants and sellers giving us plastic whenever we want it, even though it is unnecessary.
 We always get plastic cups when we drink, one-use chopsticks when we eat, and a new sheet of paper every time when we make our order.

+We have created [infographics](infographics/) to ilustrate the problem.

 Moreover, Tainan streets are clean in general.
 We usually see no litter despite the frequency of takeaway food consumption and the lack of trash bins.
 Yet, we would still come across these scenes from time to time.

 ![](files/4.png)